 There are several methods to clean an espresso machine such as –

-Now take a look at the bottom of the group.
+03. Clean the Screen and Underside of the Group: Now take a look at the bottom of the group.
 Find a screw and loosen it with a short screwdriver.
 Remove the screen from the underside of the group.
 Clean the debris from every side of the screen by a scrubby pad or nylon brush.
-After removing the display, scrub the interior of the group also.
-Then screw the filter again back in place.
+After removing the screen, scrub the interior of the group also.
+Then screw the screen again back in place.

-Insert a basket without any hole into the portafilter.
+04. Backwash the Espresso Machine: Insert a basket without any hole into the portafilter.
 Lock the portafilter in the group.
 Now, turn the group on and run it for twelve seconds approximately.
-Again, remove the portafilter, empty the water, and follow the process once again.
+Again, remove the portafilter, empty the water and follow the process once again.

-If you do not clean the machine, milk proteins will build upon the steam arm.
+05. Clean the Steam Arm: If you do not clean the machine, milk proteins will build upon the steam arm.
 Such residue will affect the taste of your drink and clog your machine.
-However, to prevent this from happening to maintain the following steps –
+However, to prevent this from happening to maintain the following steps

 - Keep a clean rag over the nozzle of the steam wand.